juanma1331/go-demo/README.md

 ## Description

-In the future this will be a template for hypermedia driven web application in golang.
+In the future this will be a template for hypermedia driven web applications in golang.

 ### STACK